Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 4. The training institution decides to admit students when they fully meet the entry requirements of the training program with supporting evidence.
-5. The training facility\'s regulations specifically stipulate:
+5. The training facility's regulations specifically stipulate:
     a)  Admission plan, admission notice, admission method;
     b)  Procedures for organizing entrance exams, admissions, combining entrance exams and admissions, assessing input foreign language